Student Learning Outcomes

 ARCH 123 - INTRODUCTION TO 2D COMPUTER AIDED DRAFTING

-(1) Students will create a window schedule using table styles and manual data input.
+(1) Students will create a door and window schedule using table styles and manual data input.

 (2) Students will configure AutoCAD for architectural drafting and sketch a basic floor plan using available coordinate entry methods.